-The storm’s winds diminished to 50 miles (85 kilometers) per hour, down from 70 mph, the U.S. National Hurricane Center said in an advisory at about 11 p.m.
+Winds diminished to 30 miles (45 kilometers) per hour, down from 50 mph, the U.S. National Hurricane Center said in an advisory at about 10:30 a.m.
 New York time yesterday.
-Bud is expected to continue to weaken, the center said.
+Bud is expected to keep weakening, the center said.

-The storm is 15 miles south-southwest of Cabo Corrientes, Mexico, moving north at 7 mph, according to the advisory.
-Bud’s center will be near or over Mexico’s coast today and tomorrow, the advisory shows.
+The storm is 15 miles south-southwest of Cabo Corrientes, Mexico, moving north at 3 mph, according to the advisory.

-Beryl was 285 miles east of Charleston, South Carolina, and will bring higher than normal tides and rain, according to a 2 a.m. advisory from the center.
-Its maximum sustained winds were at 45 miles per hour and the storm was moving west at 2 miles per hour, the center reported.
+Beryl was 230 miles east of Charleston, South Carolina, and will bring higher than normal tides and rain, according to an 11 a.m. advisory from the center.
+Its maximum sustained winds were at 45 miles per hour and the storm was moving southwest at 9 miles per hour, the center reported.

-Manzanillo’s port is known for container facilities as well as being a destination for cruise ships, while Puerto Vallarta and its beaches have long been a destination for tourists from the U.S. and Canada.
+Puerto Vallarta and its beaches are a popular destination for tourists from the U.S. and Canada.

 When a system’s winds reach 39 mph, it’s given a name and officially becomes a tropical storm.
 A storm becomes a hurricane when its winds reach 74 mph.